unparalleled-js/docs-1/connectors/zendesk/list-user-identities-action.md

     <tr>
       <td>Primary</td>
       <td>
         Is <code>True</code> if the identity if the identity is marked as the primary identity, otherwise it will display <code>False</code>.
-For more information on primary user identity, please see the <a href="https://developer.zendesk.com/rest_api/docs/support/user_identities#make-identity-primary">Zendesk API</a> on this topic.
+For more information on primary user identity, please see the Zendesk documentation on this <a href="https://developer.zendesk.com/rest_api/docs/support/user_identities#make-identity-primary">topic</a>.
       </td>
     </tr>
     <tr>